 My father traveled four hours in winter weather to attend the performance.
 A college professor, he has taught the philosophy of education for over fifty years and is no stranger to the realm of students with learning difficulties.
 Nonetheless, he said, “This event completely deconstructed my notion of what it meant to be developmentally disabled.
 It was staggering.
 It proved to me that we can transcend our biology.”
 Another member of the audience wrote to me later that day: “We were in tears.
 My wife and I have gone to hear various concert artists.
 There was more music at your event than in the performances we have seen.
 You and the women from Riverbrook gave us music to move the spirit.”

 And that’s where beauty comes in.
 In working with the women, I listen solely for beauty and for what is unique and natural to each of them.
 For as long as I can remember my mother has instilled in me that appreciation.
 She herself is a pianist who studied with an extraordinary teacher in NYC during the ‘40’s and ‘50’s.
 His name was Leopold Mittman and he was accompanist to violinists Isaac Stern and Mischa Ellman.
-Just over a year ago, in a book my mother found on piano pedagogy, she read that her teacher’s teacher studied with Franz Liszt, who studied with Carl Czerny, who studied with Beethoven.
-This astounding discovery confirmed everything she’d been given by Mr. Mittman and had passed on to me.
-She taught me what makes music sing.

 I’m bringing that musical sensibility to bear in an entirely new context with a new, evolutionary goal.
 In my work with these women, I have absolute confidence that they are capable of expressing profound beauty.
 Last Sunday, they proved to me and the audience in that small recital hall that it's true.
 Even in the realm of professional concert-making, real beauty is extraordinarily rare.
 The audience member who later wrote to me about his experience was right, and his unsolicited observations confirmed what I’d suspected: Beauty is not merely a function of talent, as we generally define it—it’s deeper than that.
 Beauty is a dimension of the human soul unfettered by any limitation.
 On Sunday, I saw it emerge before my eyes and witnessed the effect it had on the audience.
 People were so impacted.
 There was hardly a dry eye in the house.
 At that depth, beauty becomes what Steve McIntosh calls an evolutionary “attractor of perfection.”
 Only that kind of beauty can catalyze a new, integral art and music—-one that can have an evolutionary impact on our consciousness and culture.